-Gro’s US Soybean Prevent Plant Forecast Model estimates the number of acres prevented from being planted at the county and national levels in advance of the USDA FSA release.
+Gro’s US Soybean Prevent Plant Model, which launches annually at the end of April and runs until the end of June, estimates the number of acres prevented from being planted at the county and national levels in advance of the USDA FSA release.
 Significant prevent plant area can impact seed sales, input use, and ultimately production.
 It also drives insurance claims.
 Even when adverse environmental conditions merely delay planting, crop yields can decline and fewer inputs may be used during the growing season.

 Customers Use the Model to

 Why It Matters